 If you want excellent performance combined with low noise, get a 360mm AIO cooler.
-There are plenty of powerful AIO coolers on the market and we’ve found the five best AIO coolers for the 10900K.
+There are plenty of powerful AIO coolers on the market, and we’ve found the five best AIO coolers for the 10900K.

-Best AIO Cooler for i9-10900K for Most Users
+Arctic Liquid Freezer II: Best AIO cooler for i9-10900K for most users

-The ARCTIC Liquid Freezer II is an interesting product.
-Arctic is known for solid budget coolers and this AIO system provides amazing performance for the money.
+The Arctic Liquid Freezer II is an interesting product.
+Arctic is known for solid budget coolers, and this AIO system provides amazing performance for the money.
 It can keep the 10900K under check in case you want to reach and go above the 5.1GHz limit.

 This AIO cooler is selling for a highly competitive price.
-It doesn’t have RGB lighting but it costs much less than premium AIO systems while providing the same, if not better, performance.
+It doesn’t have RGB lighting, but it costs much less than premium AIO systems while providing the same, if not better, performance.
 Get this one if you want great performance for an affordable price and if you don’t care about RGB.

-It has better performance than higher-priced solutions from NZXT and Corsair and for most users, that’s all that matters.
+It has better performance than higher-priced solutions from NZXT and Corsair, and for most users, that’s all that matters.
 Overall, this is an excellent AIO cooler for the Core i9-10900K that should allow excellent OC results.

-Best RGB AIO Cooler for i9-10900K
+Corsair H115i RGB Platinum: Best RGB AIO cooler for i9-10900K

 Users who love RGB effects should check the Corsair H115i RGB Platinum AIO liquid cooler.
 It’s shiny like a New Year’s Eve and supports all kinds of RGB effects.
 The performance is pretty solid.
 Nothing groundbreaking but more than sufficient even for those who plan to overclock the 10900K.

-Price is higher than for AIO solutions that come without or with limited RGB functionality but that’s the price to pay for all that shiny stuff.
-If you’re looking only at performance get the ARCTIC Liquid Freezer II or EVGA CLC 280mm or 360mm model.
+Price is higher than for AIO solutions that come without or with limited RGB functionality, but that’s the price to pay for all that shiny stuff.
+If you’re looking only at performance, get the ARCTIC Liquid Freezer II or EVGA CLC 280mm or 360mm model.
 But when it comes to RGB features, the Corsair H115i RGB Platinum is the best on the market.

-Best Silent AIO Cooler for i9-10900K
+Corsair H150i PRO RGB: Best silent AIO cooler for i9-10900K

-But the silence is golden for some, and this AIO cooler is one of the most silent coolers on the market, both in air and AIO segments.
+But the silence is golden for some, and this AIO cooler is one of the quietest coolers on the market, both in air and AIO segments.
 If you have the money and if you want to run an overclocked 10900K without hearing the cooler, get the Corsair Hydro Series H150i PRO RGB.